 An alternative approach is to always mark these items as final sale, but that usually includes lowering the price.
 So, a better option is to simply include a clause in your refund policy and keep your business protected from financial losses.

-The return and refund policy does not only serve to protect your business, it should also provide benefits for your customer.
+The return and refund policy does not only serve to protect your business, but it should also provide benefits for your customer.
 Keep the refund policy rules reasonable to ensure a higher number of sales.

 It is more important to create a return and refund policy that gives you control over the whole process.
-Make sure to include all of the above mentioned scenarios in the policy, as it is going to keep you safe from any type of abuse, while also ensuring positive sales profits.
+Make sure to include all of the above-mentioned scenarios in the policy, as it is going to keep you safe from any type of abuse, while also ensuring positive sales profits.